-Many people have been wondering about how to be a multi-state lawyer, especially now that so many lawyers are working from home.
+Thinking about becoming a multi-state lawyer?
 While it’s difficult, and there are significant costs involved, there are many benefits to being a lawyer and being able to practice law in multiple jurisdictions.
 As more and more work shifts into the online space, passing the bar in multiple states is becoming easier than it has ever been.

 Particularly when lawyers live near the borders of their home state, or if they travel to and from a specific state often, they may want to explore how to obtain multiple State Bar licenses.